RtMstQrE7/The-Harvanger-Ravenger-of-Souls/README.md

 ---

-**Enjoy creating and playing your custom Magic: The Gathering experience offline!**
+**Enjoy creating and playing your The-Harvanger-Ravenger-of-Souls experience offline!**